 Sadly, when solar panels are not properly disposed of, they can leach compounds into groundwater, contaminating it.
 Also, if tons of solar panels are going to the landfill, lots of raw materials are being wasted.
 Therefore, proper handling and recycling are vital to ensure that solar PV truly produces clean and sustainable energy.
 To address this, the entire lifecycle of the solar panels needs to be examined, from design through disposal.

-Is Recycling Solar Panels Cost-Effective?
+Is Solar Panels Recycling Cost-Effective?

 If solar panels contain valuable materials, wouldn’t it be financially worthwhile to recycle them?
 Unfortunately, solar panel recycling is difficult and often involves thermal, chemical, and mechanical processes, which drives up costs.
 Also, some of the recycled materials have little financial value due to low market demand.
+Therefore, solar panel recycling isn't usually cost-effective right now.

 How To Recycle Solar Panels